ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Experiments

 \subsection{Simulation Results}

 Table~\ref{tab:libero_results} presents results on the LIBERO benchmark, where \methodAbbr{} achieves the highest average success rate of 88.7\%, outperforming the best baseline (OpenVLA) by 10.8 percentage points.
 The ablation studies reveal clear component contributions: removing both contrastive learning and RAG retrieval (\methodAbbr{}(-CR)) yields minimal improvement over base OpenVLA at 80.7\%, adding experience replay and contrastive learning without RAG (\methodAbbr{}(-EC)) reaches 85.3\%, while removing only contrastive learning (\methodAbbr{}(-C)) achieves 87.3\%.
 This progression demonstrates that RAG retrieval provides the largest individual gain of 6.6 percentage points, followed by experience replay at 4.6 points, with contrastive learning adding the final 1.4 points to reach full performance.
+Performance improvements are most pronounced on LIBERO-Goal (+16.4 points) and LIBERO-Long (+11.3 points), suggesting \methodAbbr{}'s effectiveness on multi-step problems.
+The full model outperforms every ablation variant, confirming that all three components work complementarily.

-Performance improvements are most pronounced on complex tasks requiring spatial reasoning and long-horizon planning.
-LIBERO-Goal shows the largest absolute gain of 16.4 percentage points over base OpenVLA, while LIBERO-Long improves by 11.3 points, suggesting LWRA's effectiveness on multi-step problems that traditionally challenge imitation learning methods.
-The synergy between components is evident in the full model outperforming any ablation variant, confirming that memory retention, similarity-based retrieval, and contrastive learning from failures work complementarily rather than redundantly.
+To evaluate whether \methodAbbr{} generalizes beyond OpenVLA, we apply the full framework to $\pi_0$~\cite{pi0} (3B) and OpenVLA-OFT~\cite{kim2025fine} (7B), adapting the embedding extraction to each model's frozen vision encoder while keeping the same buffer, retrieval, and THCL pipeline.
+Table~\ref{tab:libero_results} (bottom) presents the full ablation across all three architectures.
+The component contribution pattern is consistent: RAG retrieval provides the largest individual gain, followed by experience replay, with THCL adding the final increment and faster convergence.
+For $\pi_0$, the total gain is 3.2 points (92.6\% to 95.8\%), with the largest improvement on LIBERO-Long (+5.6 points).
+OpenVLA-OFT, already at 96.2\%, gains 1.7 points.
+The diminishing absolute gains for stronger base models reflect ceiling effects rather than reduced framework efficacy, and the relative ordering of component contributions remains stable across all architectures.